How Crying Is Good for You

-You probably will start blaming the other person.
-You might let out an occasional, “You know I don’t like that,” or let him know with your look that you aren’t pleased.
+You’ll probably start blaming the other person.
+You might let out an occasional, “You know I don’t like that,” or let them know with a look that you aren’t pleased.

 Your body tells you when it’s not OK

-You shouldn’t ignore it.
+You shouldn’t ignore them.

 Beliefs, trauma, and experiences

 Your problems often stem from beliefs, traumas, and experiences that you didn’t choose to experience.

 However, they can all be opportunities to open your eyes, learn, and let go.